How To Install Fail2Ban to protect server from Brute Force SSH Login Attempts (Ubuntu):

 Step 6 – Now move to the next section which is “Action”.
 Well, you can simply leave those lines as it is if you don’t really sure.
 All default value should be adequate for fail2ban to work correctly.
 Now you have to move a little bit down below and find the [ssh] section.

 You also don’t have to change that section.
-Its default values indicating that SSH protection is currently enabled / ON.
+Its default values indicating that SSH protection is now enabled / ON.
 You can change “enabled = true” to false if you want to turn OFF the protection.

 You can change the “port = ssh” line to the custom port number your SSH connection is designated.
 For instance, you’ve changed default SSH port from 22 to 2200, then change it to “port = 2200”